Can I Answer A Question For You? (847) 257-5172 todd@modernathletept.com

 Modern Athlete PT has a Risk-Free Guarantee — if you aren’t satisfied with the level of care or course of treatment then you aren’t charged.
 (Yes, you could say we’re confident in what we’re doing!)

-If you’re happy with the care and attention provided to you, then you can make your payment with cash, check, credit card, debit card, or card associated with a Health Savings Account (physical therapy services only).
+Payments can be made with cash, check, credit card, debit card, or card associated with a Health Savings Account (physical therapy services only).

 How often will I need treatment?